 Creating demand for clean cooking products at scale is a longstanding challenge within the sector.
 This plenary panel discussion will examine how companies in the fast-moving goods sector have turned their products into household names, and explore how these approaches can be applied within the clean cooking sector to drive demand for cleaner and more efficient cooking technologies and fuels.

-This session will feature an informal panel of representatives from Alliance-supported behavior change communication campaigns launched in 2017.
+This session will feature a panel of representatives from Alliance-supported behavior change communication campaigns launched in 2017.
 These interventions are delivering impactful, evidence-based communications aimed at influencing consumer purchasing decisions and encouraging consistent use of cleaner cooking options.
 Join this session to learn which messages and approaches are proving most effective in driving demand and the sustained use of clean cooking.

 A panel discussion emphasizing both the technical and business aspects of disruptive innovations focused on increasing supply, accessibility, and affordability of clean fuels and technologies.
 Speakers will discuss innovations ranging from pay-as-you-go technologies, to cloud-connected dispensing kiosks, low-cost meter technology, to innovative partnerships, and share their thoughts on how best to scale promising business models to reach the growing base-of-the–pyramid consumer segment.